Azure/k8s-infra/spec/type_references_and_ownership.md

 #### What happens when a dependent resource specifies an `ownerRef` that doesn't exist?
 The dependent resource will be stuck in an unprovisioned state with an error stating that the owner doesn't exist.
-If the owner is created, the dependent resource will also be created automatically by the reconciliation loop.
+If the owner is created, the dependent resource will then be created by the reconciliation loop automatically.

 #### What happens when a resource contains a link to another resource which doesn't exist?
 The resource with the link will be stuck in an unprovisioned state with an error stating that the linked resource doesn't exist.